suggap

 Plot

-A pair of truck drivers, the experienced Gorō and a younger sidekick named Gun, stop at a decrepit roadside ramen noodle shop.
-Outside, Gorō rescues a boy who is being beaten up by three schoolmates.
-The boy, Tabo, turns out to be the son of Tampopo, the widowed owner of the struggling business, Lai Lai.
-When a customer called Pisken harasses Tampopo, Gorō invites him and his men to step outside.
-Gorō puts up a good fight, but outnumbered by Pisken and his men, he is knocked out and wakes up the next morning in Tampopo's home.
+A pair of truck drivers, the experienced Gorō and a younger colleague named Gun, stop at a decrepit roadside ramen noodle shop.
+Outside, Gorō rescues a boy who is being beaten by three schoolmates.
+The boy, Tabo, is the son of Tampopo, the widowed owner of the struggling ramen shop, Lai Lai.
+A customer called Pisken harasses Tampopo, demanding that she sell the shop.
+Gorō suggests Pisken be quiet so he can enjoy his meal, then provokes a physical confrontation.
+Gorō puts up a good fight but, outnumbered by Pisken and his men, he is knocked out and awakens the next morning in Tampopo's home.